The Pros and Cons of Becoming a Dermatology Physician Assistant

 • Less autonomy: As a dermatology PA, you will be working under the supervision of a dermatologist.
 This means that you may have less autonomy compared to dermatologists in making treatment decisions.

-See also How Long Does It Take to Become a Yoga Therapist
+See also How to Become a Physician-Scientist

 Overall, becoming a dermatology PA can be a rewarding career choice for those interested in dermatology and providing medical care for patients with skin conditions.
 However, it is important to carefully consider the pros and cons mentioned above before making a decision.
 By weighing these factors, you can determine if becoming a dermatology PA aligns with your career goals and aspirations.